Charles Napier (Royal Navy officer): Parliament and Channel Fleet

 The Channel Fleet was sometimes a sinecure, but this was by no means the case during Napier's period of command.
 The fleet's area of operations was not just the English Channel but more or less throughout what in the 20th century would be called the Western Approaches.
 Portugal was in the closing stages of its 'little' civil war, the Patuleia, and British interests in that country needed protecting.
 Ireland, in the aftermath of the Great Famine, was feared to be near insurrection.
 Moreover, there were considerations of experiment and training with new ships, made necessary by the rapid technological advances such as screw propulsion.

 During 1848, the fleet was mainly off the coast of Ireland, where the political situation dictated that Napier show the flag and train for the eventuality of transporting and landing soldiers on practically any part of the Irish coast.
-In December he took the Channel Fleet further than it had ever operated before, when it was sent to Gibraltar and then onto the Moroccan coast, with the purpose of curbing the activities of Riff pirates.
+In December he took the Channel Fleet further than it had ever operated before, when it was sent to Gibraltar and then onto the Moroccan coast, with the purpose of curbing the activities of Rif pirates.
 He compelled the Sultan of Morocco, Muley Abderrahman, to grant compensation for the injuries he had inflicted on British commerce.

 Napier returned to Britain in April 1849 and was ordered to strike his flag.
 His disappointment that his expected three years term had been cut short led to bitter letters to The Times criticising the Admiralty's policy.
 When he applied for the vacant Mediterranean command, the Government and Admiralty agreed that he could not be trusted and he was rejected, Rear-Admiral Sir James Dundas being appointed instead.
 This led Napier to write more angry letters to the newspapers and directly to Prime Minister Lord John Russell claiming that he had been defrauded of his just rights.
 He unsuccessfully contested the parliamentary seat for the Borough of Lambeth at a by-election on 7 August 1850.
 On 28 May 1853 he was promoted to vice-admiral of the Blue.